Raymond Affleck: Architectural thinking

 In projects such as Place Bonaventure, Affleck sought to include indoor pedestrian routes and atria, design features suited to a cold climate.
 The aim was an integrated architectural plan encompassing buildings, streets and main highways.

 At Maison Alcan, a restored historic hotel and greystone houses on Sherbrooke Street are joined to the modern glass and aluminum-clad structure behind by means of a glazed atrium.
 Market Square (Saint John, 1983) is another important conservation and infill project that demonstrates the application of Affleck's urban theories.

 Personal life

 Affleck married Betty Ann Henley in 1950.
-They had five children, including animator Neil Affleck and architect Gavin Affleck.
+They had five children, including animator Neil Affleck, Family Physician Ewan Affleck and architect Gavin Affleck.